Monthly Tech-Tip | No tracking! No ads! |

 Pure MinSpar feldspar fired at cone 6 on Plainsman M370 porcelain.
 Although it is melting, the crazing is extreme!
 And expected.
 Feldspars contain a high percentage of K2O and Na2O (KNaO), these two oxides have the highest thermal expansion of any oxide.
 By far!
 Thus, glazes high in feldspar (e.g. 50%) are likely to craze.
 Using a little glaze chemistry, it is often possible to substitute some of the KNaO for another fluxing oxide having a lower thermal expansion.

 Why do this?
 We did not have it in stock and customers needed to mix recipes.
 When the chemistries of the two feldspars are very similar substitution is often not a problem, especially when a recipe only calls for 5 or 10%.
 However, when a recipe calls for a significant percentage the situation becomes much trickier (in our cone 6 test recipe, "Perfect Clear", 40% Minspar is needed).
 Feldspars are almost a glaze in themselves, just needing silica and alumina to shift their chemistry toward 'glazedom'.
 In this project I calculated a mix of materials, in my Insight-live.com account, that sources the same chemistry as Minspar.
-I made a cone 6 GLFL test comparing the Minspar and Minspar substitute (left) and comparing the Perfect Clear glaze with each feldspar (right).
+I made cone 6 GLFL tests comparing the pure Minspar and Minspar substitute (left) and comparing the Perfect Clear glaze with each feldspar (right).
 As you can see, the similarity in melt flow is stunning!
-This is a real demonstration of just how practical and valuable glaze chemistry calculation can be.
+This is a good demonstration of just how practical and valuable glaze chemistry calculation can be.

 This is pure soda feldspar (Minspar 200) fired like a glaze at cone 4, 5, 6 and 7 on porcelainous stoneware tiles.
 The bottom samples are balls that have melted down at cone 7 and 8 (although they appear to be well melted they exhibit no movement in a melt fluidity test.
 Notice there is no melting at all at cone 4.
 Also, serious crazing is highlighted with ink on the cone 6 sample (it is also happening at cone 5 and 7).
 Feldspars have high KNaO, that means they have high thermal expansions.
 That is why high-feldspar glazes almost always craze.
 Since feldspar is barely melting at cone 6 it is not possible to make a functional cone 6 glaze that only uses feldspar as the flux (boron, lithia or zinc are also needed).